Successful Pet Business: Lessons from Entrepreneurs Who Found a Winning Formula

 "I always knew I wanted to be self-employed.
 I never wanted to work at a big company and going the straight normal way, I wanted to do my own business," Andreas says.

-So in the pursuit of a business they could operate anywhere, they turned to the idea of being an online entrepreneur.
+So in the pursuit of a business where they could operate anywhere, they turned to the idea of being an online entrepreneur.

 They dipped their toes in the cryptocurrency market, hoping to ride the wave of skyrocketing currency prices.
 They tried networking marketing too, and dove deep into affiliate marketing.